barecode/Boost-Spring-Boot/README.md

 <missing>           5 weeks ago         /bin/sh -c #(nop) ADD file:a83ab1826f43e88bc…   115MB
 ```

-Notice the second layer (`24a72a8dc383`) is now much smaller: 34.6MB down from 38.3MB.
-This is because the application classes were moved to the top-most layer (`9fbf6d908507`) at 389kB and the embedded application server moved down to a lower layer (`95fc6fb1ac6e`).
+Notice the second layer (`24a72a8dc383`) is now smaller: 34.6MB down from 56.1MB.
+This is because the application classes were moved to the top-most layer (`9fbf6d908507`) at 389kB and the embedded application server moved down to a lower layer (`95fc6fb1ac6e`) which can be re-used.

-This is where layering matters - by changing how the Docker image is built and layered we minimize the amount of time needed to rebuild and re-deploy an image.
+By changing how the Docker image is built and layered we minimize the amount of time needed to rebuild and re-deploy an image.
 In the output above, notice that the application layer was built 23 seconds ago, while the rest of the layers are weeks old.
-These old layers are re-used with the new image, and the delta to push over the network and redeploy is the tiny 389kB application layer.
+These old layers are re-used with the new image, and the delta to push over the network and re-deploy is the tiny 389kB application layer.

 ### Summary